Aatish1066/Anomaly_Detection_System/readme.md

 ## Contributing

 Contributions to this project are highly appreciated.
-If you have any ideas for improvements, new features, bug fixes, or want to contribute in any other
+If you have any ideas for improvements, new features, bug fixes, or want to contribute in any other way you are free to do so how ever do leave a star.
 ## external sources used
 This project uses Hikari-2021 dataset for trainig model and it uses CICFlowmeter to capture pcap files.Which are both opensource.